March 25, 2009 – England Dan was born Danny Wayland Seals on February 8th 1948.

 Dan’s childhood nickname was “England Dan” because he was a fan of English rock band The Beatles, and he occasionally adopted an affected English accent.
 John Colley’s last name was re-spelled “Coley” for ease of pronunciation; “Ford” was added as his middle name for flow purposes, thus England Dan and John Ford Coley.

 Both toured the Texas music scene where they had one hit, “The Smell of Incense”, which rose to No. 43 on the pop chart in 1969.
 This band played on the bill with such acts as Led Zeppelin.
 While in the band, Dan Seals and John Coley began their own acoustic act, Colley and Wayland.
 The act was renamed England Dan & John Ford Coley, and the duo signed with A&M Records.
-In 1971, they moved to Los Angeles where they opened for numerous bands.
+In 1971, they moved to Los Angeles where they opened for numerous national and international acts.

 Their first break came in 1972, with the song “Simone”.
 It became a No. 1 hit in Japan and also charted in France, but it did not chart in the US.